robinkraft/web-mapping/finalproject.md

 2. What steps did you take to create the map?
 Include SQL queries, analyses, and design considerations.
 3. What feedback did you get while making the map, and how did that change the map?
 4. Do you have any reflections on the data, tools, or process of making your map?

+The [L Train](https://carto.com/blog/looking-at-the-l/) and [housing affordability](https://nation.maps.arcgis.com/apps/Cascade/index.html?appid=de7f932e3a1d494f9c9d9a67fb0de646) stories are really great examples of how far you could go with this.